Second Reading (Christmas Day): Hebrews 1:1-6

 1:5 Adapted from Psalm 2:7.

 In the opening verses from Hebrews, the author summarized his view of the Christ.
 In Hebrews, the Son was more than a human mediator before God.
-The author envisioned the Son as an instrument of revelation than put a human face on the unseen God.
+The author envisioned the Son as an instrument of revelation that put a human face on the unseen God.

 Along with the first chapter of John, Hebrews presented an exalted view of the Christ.
 The Son of God was unique.
 Like the Hellenistic-Jewish concept of wisdom, the Son existed with God in the "beginning" of the cosmos.
 But, unlike that concept, the Son was the instrument of creation.
 And he was the instrument to reconcile a world broken by sin to God.
 For these reasons, he now exists with God above all creation.